 “Did the Fortress find anything about it?
-I had looked at my situation but, without Kryptonian technology, I wasn’t able to find a lot about it.”
+I had looked at my situation but, without Kryptonian technology, I wasn’t able to find out a lot.”

 A hologram of her uncle formed at her side, his usual impassive face looking at her.

-“Incorrect, most of your cells were permanently damaged not all of them and your body is slowly renewing itself based on the healthy remains,” Jor-El’s hologram told her as he showed a display of her body, most of her body was a dark grey color but there was a core of blue in several locations which was slowly spreading “Exposed to yellow sunlight radiation the healthy cells in your body are capable of absorbing it more effectively and multiply faster than the unhealthy ones such that, in fifteen months, your entire body should be healthy.”
+“Incorrect, most of your cells were permanently damaged, not all of them and your body is slowly renewing itself based on the healthy remains.”
+Jor-El’s hologram told her as he showed a display of her body, most of her body was a dark gray color but there was a core of blue in several locations which was slowly spreading.
+“Exposed to yellow sunlight, the healthy cells in your body are capable of absorbing it more effectively and multiply faster than the unhealthy ones such that, in fifteen months, your entire body should be healthy.”

-“While a healthy Kryptonian’s cells don’t have a limit to the amount of radiation they can absorb it is not the same for your defective cells, as we do not have any means of delivering radiation directly and exclusively to your healthy cells there is a risk of overloading your damaged body and causing it to fail, resulting in death.”
+“While a healthy Kryptonian’s cells don’t have a limit to the amount of sunlight radiation they can absorb, it is not the same for your damaged cells.
+As we do not have any means of delivering radiation directly and exclusively to your healthy cells, there is a risk of overloading your damaged body and causing it to fail, resulting in death.”

 “What about my eye and leg?”

-“As explained, usual Kryptonian healing is not a possible.
-The next best option would be to clone your missing limbs however, the Fortress currently does not have such facilities.
-It would take two months to build them and another three to fully grown them until they’re ready for transplantation.”
+“As explained, usual Kryptonian healing is not possible.
+The next best option would be to clone your missing limbs; however, the Fortress currently does not have such facilities.
+It would take two months to build them and another three to fully grow them until they’re ready for transplantation.”

-She just stared at the holographic representation of her body, at its missing leg and the grey color.
+She just stared at the holographic representation of her body, at its missing leg and the gray color.

 Ah, who was she kidding, he probably knew them better than her since he was the one stopping many of them.

-It wasn’t the same feeling as that of a real limb but it was the next best thing, she wiggled her toes with a smile on her face as they obeyed her commands with only a barely perceptible delay, she was sure she wouldn’t even notice it if she wasn’t a Kryptonian and her senses weren’t so much faster than the average man.
+It wasn’t the same feeling as that of a real limb, but it was the next best thing.
+She wiggled her toes with a smile on her face as they obeyed her commands with only a barely perceptible delay, one that she was sure she wouldn’t even notice if she wasn’t a Kryptonian and her senses weren’t so much faster than the average human.

-“Well, I noticed you had some extra functions on your previous one and… I just couldn’t resist,” he said while handling over his tablet with information about her new leg.
+“Well, I noticed you had some extra functions on your previous one and… I just couldn’t resist.”
+He said while handing over his tablet with information about her new leg.

 “I’d have found a use for it.”

-“Kal-El, I’m in this planet for only a few days and I already got attacked by a megalomaniac caterpillar, I’ll take every protection I can get.”
+“Kal-El, I’m on this planet for only a few days and I already got attacked by a megalomaniac caterpillar, I’ll take every protection I can get.”